Black Front Door Paint: My Lessons Learned

 Black Front Door Paint Tips

-I still have some finishing touches left to do (such as Brasso-ing my old kickplate, install a door knocker, and cleaning doggie snot off of my windows).
-How-ev-er, I did learn that achieiving this type of finish requires a slight amount of pre-planning and skill.
+I did learn that achieving this type of finish requires a slight amount of pre-planning and skill.
 Here are some things to consider in order to achieve this look.

 1. After sanding, your new paint selection matters:

 If you prefer a high-gloss look, use a power sander, then wipe down the door.
 Then, prime.
 (You don’t want to add a high-gloss finish over bird poop).
 Rustoleum makes an awesome paint with self-leveling tendencies.
 Self leveling means that the paint tends to blend within itself, leaving very few brush strokes.
 This is ideal if your door is removed and painted while face up.
 Since I’m impatient, I did this while the door was on the hinges, and have a few drippy areas that I will need to sand out…but, other than that, I like the changes.